Dog Cancer Diet Guidelines

 • You could make 25-50% of your dog’s bowl at every meal fresh food mixed with her commercial diet, as long as this is complete and balanced (rely on a nutritionist to help you determine this).

-• The general rule of thumb is no more than 10% of the total diet should be treats and/or toppers, to avoid disrupting overall balance.
+• The general rule of thumb is no more than 10% of the total diet should be treats and/or toppers, to avoid disrupting the overall balance.

 • If you are using a commercial food base, know whether any nutrients are approaching safe upper limits, so you don’t inadvertently add more of this nutrient to the bowl.
 You will likely need to call the manufacturer to get this information.